Posted by Yvette Noel on May 10, 2019

-Cheers on graduating from Chiropractic school!
+Cheers to the new chiropractor on graduating from Chiropractic school!
 You set your dreams on becoming a doctor and the day has finally arrived.
 You learned how to examine and treat patients and are ready to take them on the road to recovery and wellness.
-Your skills are ready to launch, but are you truly ready?
+Your new chiropractic skills are ready to launch, but are you truly ready?
 Is there more to being a doctor?

 Much of your training has focused on anatomy, terminology, biomechanics, techniques and all the things involved in moving segments and aligning spines.
 But what about your practice?
 Do you know how to align your practice for success?
 Even if you are joining another practice, there is still more involved in the word “doctor” than treating the patient.
 You have now entered one of the most regulated industries in America…Healthcare.